endless-sky/endless-sky-wiki/MapData.md

 security <security#>
 ```

-The behavior that this planet has when the player has illegal goods or outifts.
+The behavior that this planet has when the player has illegal goods or outfits.
 The bribe number is a multiplier that modifies the severity of any fines, while the security number is a value between 0 and 1 that dictates the chance of a player's ship being scanned.

 If no security is specified, then a default security of 0.25 is used.